NAT Traversal using STUN TURN and ICE

 Address-Dependent Mapping: The NAT reuses the port mapping for subsequent packets sent from the same internal IP address and port (X:x) to the same external IP address, regardless of the external port.
 Specifically, X1′:x1′ equals X2′:x2′ if and only if, Y2 equals Y1.

 Address and Port-Dependent Mapping: The NAT reuses the port mapping for subsequent packets sent from the same internal IP address and port (X:x) to the same external IP address and port while the mapping is still active.
 Specifically, X1′:x1′ equals X2′:x2′ if and only if, Y2:y2 equals Y1:y1.

 NAT Traversal Problems for peer-to-peer Communication

-For the client-server communication such as web and email application, the NAT is working well because in this model the client always initiates the request to the server and gets the response in the same connection.
+For client-server communication such as web and email applications, the NAT is working well because in this model the client always initiates the request to the server and gets the response in the same connection.
 For peer-to-peer communication, such as SIP where the Offer/Answer model is involved, NAT would cause various problems.

 Peer-to-peer media communication: As media relay is costly (bandwidth and latency cost), SIP’s applications prefer media communication directly between the clients.
 One client passes the media transport information to the other client through the signaling (in the SDP message body inside the INVITE message) path and the other client sends its media to this transport.
 If the clients are behind the NAT then the other client would not be able to send media to this address and both can then communicate with each other.